protosam/protosam/README.md

 Lately, I've been diving deep into `Kubernetes` and I have to say it's one of my favorite tools.
 I find building scalable infrastructure to be a facinating topic.

 My goal is to simplify building applications that can run in Kubernetes.
 I'm maintaining an organization called [Scalable Delivery](https://github.com/scalabledelivery) that provides MIT licensed templates and tools for general use.
 It's just a passion project that should eventually make it possible for me to be a lazier application developer.
-The landing for it is probably [/scalabledelivery/kubernetes](https://github.com/scalabledelivery/kubernetes).
+The poster-child repo for this project is probably [/scalabledelivery/kubernetes](https://github.com/scalabledelivery/kubernetes).

 Anyways, this is getting pretty long.
 Thanks for reading!
-Pull requests and logged issues are always welcome in my repos.
+Pull requests and logging issues are always welcome in my repos.

 If you wish to contact me, log an issue in [/protosam/protosam](https://github.com/protosam/protosam).

-⚡ Fun fact: One of my most popular repositories is [/protosam/go-libnss](https://github.com/protosam/go-libnss) and I have no clue why.
+⚡ A Parting Note: One of my most popular repositories is [/protosam/go-libnss](https://github.com/protosam/go-libnss) and I have no clue why.

 <!--
 **protosam/protosam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.